Reveal-Energy-Services/orchid-python-api/README-dev.md

 (*Orchid is a mark of Reveal Energy Services, Inc.)

+## Examples

 Specifically, the `orchid` package makes Orchid features available to Python applications and to the Python REPL.
-Additionally, this project includes five scripts and five notebooks in the `examples` directory of the `orchid-python-api` package:
+Additionally, this project includes six scripts and six notebooks in the `examples` directory of the `orchid-python-api` package:

 - `completion_analysis.ipynb`